-- 13.2.4 System Providers may advise Communications Alliance of changes in their publicly accessible URL or other information from time to time.
-Changes are expected to be rare and infrequent. - 13.2.5 System Providers must publish System notification information on their own web site at the URL that appears in the Communications Alliance List of Participants file. - 13.2.6 System Providers must maintain the currency of the notification information on their own web site in accordance with: - (a) the roll out of new Systems;
+13.2.4 System Providers may advise Communications Alliance of changes in their publicly accessible URL or other information from time to time.
+Changes are expected to be rare and infrequent.

-- (b) changes in System configuration or other relevant System information, for example but not limited to changes required for harmonious coexistence with other Systems; - (c) responding to other Providers' notifications, such as for the purpose of notifying decisions as a part of the Sharing Resolution Process; and - (d) corrections to previous notification errors. - 13.2.7 A System Provider may implement access restrictions with respect to the URL at which its Notification information may be accessed, including credential-based access and firewall-rules restrictions, to protect the confidentiality of its Notified information. - 13.2.8 To the extent a System Provider (Notifying System Provider) implements such access restrictions: - (a) Subject to (b) below, the Notifying System Provider will, upon written request from another Subscribed System Provider (Accessing System Provider), provide the Accessing System Provider with any information required to access the Notified information (Access Information); and - (b) The provision of any Access Information by the Notifying System Provider may be conditional upon the Accessing System Provider first agreeing to be bound by an undertaking in favour of the Notifying System Provider with respect to the relevant Notified Information on the terms of paragraph 7.3.4 of part 1 of this Code.
+- 13.2.5 System Providers may publish System notification information on their own web site at the URL that appears in the Communications Alliance List of Participants file. - 13.2.6 System Providers must maintain the currency of the notification information on their own web site in accordance with: - (a) the roll out of new Systems; - (b) changes in System configuration or other relevant System information, for example but not limited to changes required for harmonious coexistence with other Systems; - (c) responding to other Providers' notifications, such as for the purpose of notifying decisions as a part of the Sharing Resolution Process; and - (d) corrections to previous notification errors; and - (e) promptly withdraw redundant notifications and in any case, within five business days of any decision to not proceed with the New or Upgraded System. - 13.2.7 A System Provider may implement access restrictions with respect to the URL at which its Notification information may be accessed, including credential-based access and firewall-rules restrictions, to protect the confidentiality of its Notified information. - 13.2.8 To the extent a System Provider (Notifying System Provider) implements such access restrictions: - (a) Subject to (b) below, the Notifying System Provider will, upon written request from another Subscribed System Provider (Accessing System Provider), provide the Accessing System Provider with any information required to access the Notified information (Access Information); and - (b) The provision of any Access Information by the Notifying System Provider may be conditional upon the Accessing System Provider first agreeing to be bound by an undertaking in favour of the Notifying System Provider with respect to the relevant Notified Information on the terms of paragraph 7.3.4 of part 1 of this Code. - 13.2.9 A Provider must not Notify a New or Upgraded System unless there is a reasonable basis to proceed with the rollout of the New or Upgraded System that is the subject of the Notification, acting in good faith.